BillyWoods/Narrowband-SDR/fx2fw/gpif_48mhz_spi/Relevant notes from fx2lp documentation.md

 It can be configured to operate as an **8-bit** or 16-bit interface and can be tristated if the system requires it.
 In 16-bit mode, FD[7:0] represents the first byte in the endpoint FIFO and FD[15:8] represents the second byte.

+6 GSTATE[2:0] (output only)
+Debug output signals represent the states executed in a GPIF waveform.
+These are connected to a logic analyzer for debug purposes.